becks256/clsnx/README.md

 ) // => "class1 class2 thing-1 class3 class6 class7 class8 class9 nestedclass double-nested-class class11"
 ```

+> [!TIP]
+> When passing objects, there are 2 paradigms to consider.
+First, if the value in a key / value pair is `true | false`, the key is the target for class name extraction, otherwise the value is the target.
+This allows for greater flexibility in how strings are assigned and passed to the method.

 ## Usage - React

 ```jsx